Abandoned checkouts, recovered by AI voice agents.

 • Cloud-native deployment with role-based access and workflow control

 ToolsGroup is known for using probabilistic forecasts to help retailers plan against real-world volatility.
 Its retail planning software integrates demand forecasting, merchandise planning, and supply logic, keeping the retail planning process responsive rather than rigid.
-It is popular with teams that want planning solutions built on advanced analytics but still accessible to merchandisers.
+It is popular with teams that want planning solutions built on advanced analytics but still accessible to ecommerce merchandisers.

 Key features